JByfordRew/BlazorTransitionableRoute/README.md

 * Version 1.0.0 - *[documentation and v2 breaking changes](README-V1.md)*

 ### Roadmap
-1. Handle disabling of interactions of the non active route layout view
 1. Make `ForgetStateOnTransition` configurable to specific page types
+1. Potentially move increasing numbers of parameter settings to configuration options
 1. Upgrade component library to ASP.NET Core 5.0 or above to include Javascript isolation and other possible improvements (when it is appropriate to do so)